potato667/dragonblocks/README.md

 SOFTWARE.
 ```

-> License of Blockly can be found in `BLOCKLY_LICENSE.txt` and Blockly licensed under Apache License.
+>--> Note : License of Blockly can be found in `BLOCKLY_LICENSE.txt` and Blockly licensed under Apache License.